 The Executive LLM Program is a joint degree governed by two of the world’s leading law schools: Northwestern Pritzker School of Law and IE Law School.
-Since its launch in 2006, the Executive LLM is Europe’s pioneering LLM Program for working lawyers, providing participants the opportunity to earn an LLM (an applicant without a first degree in law may be admitted as a candidate for the Master of Studies in Law (MSL) degree on proof of substantial work experience dealing with legal or regulatory matters) and a Certificate in Business Administration from two top schools with little career interruption.
+Since its launch in 2006, the Executive LLM is Europe’s pioneering LLM Program for working lawyers, providing participants the opportunity to earn an LLM from Northwestern Pritzker School of Law (an applicant without a first degree in law may be admitted as a candidate for the Master of Studies in Law (MSL) degree on proof of substantial work experience dealing with legal or regulatory matters) and a Certificate in Business Administration from IE Business School with little career interruption.

 UNIVERSITY PRIVATE DEGREE

 Upon program completion, students will receive a Master’s Degree from Northwestern University.

 This unique executive LLM is flexible for participants from around the globe, so they can continue with their professional and personal commitments while earning their LLM degree and MBA Certificate.
 The program combines intensive on-campus periods in Chicago and Madrid, each approximately two weeks long, alternating with on-line coursework using our state-of-the-art course platform.